 The sets $W_{j}$'s exist for the following reason.
 The closure of each $G_{t}(U)$ is a compact displaceable set, so that some open neighborhood $O_t$ of this set is displaceable.
 By the continuity of the cover $G$, for any $t$ there exists an open set $\{t \} \in Y_t \subset T$ such that $G(Y_t \times U) \subset O_t$.
 Since $T$ is compact, only a finite number of these $Y_t$ suffices to cover $T$, say $Y_1, \dots, Y_N$.
 Set $W_j = \cup_{k=1}^{j} Y_j$.
 Since $V_j \subset Y_j$, the sets $G(V_j \times U)$ are indeed displaceable.
 This concludes the proof.

 \QED

-It is natural to compare the $\pb$ invariant of different continuous covers of type $(T,U)$, especially if there are related to each other by a continuous familly of continuous covers of the same type.
+It is natural to compare the $\pb$ invariant of different smooth covers of type $(T,U)$, especially if they are related to each other by a smooth family of smooth covers of the same type.
 This might help in understanding what is the 'optimal' way to cover a symplectic manifold $(M, \omega)$ by copies of a set $U$.
 We are led to the following definition which lies at the heart of this article: